CausalXtract: a flexible pipeline to extract causal effects from live-cell time-lapse imaging data

 The references to "state-of-the-art methods" concerning the inference of causal networks should be more precise by giving citations in the main text, and better discussed in general terms, both in the first section and in the section of presentation of CausalXtract.
 It is only in the legend of the figures of the supplementary material that we get information.

-Of course, comparison on our own synthetic datasets can always be criticized but this is rather due to the absence of common benchmark and I would recommend the authors to explicitly propose their datasets as benchmark to the community.
+Of course, comparison on our own synthetic datasets can always be criticized but this is rather due to the absence of a common benchmark in this domain compared to other domains.
+I recommend the authors to explicitly propose their datasets made accessible in supplementary material as benchmark for the community.

 Reviewer #2 (Public review):